-You will have an A-number (an eight- or nine-digit number following the letter “A” for Alien) only if you have been in deportation or removal proceedings or submitted certain immigration applications, particularly for U.S. lawful permanent residence (a green card).
+You will have an A-number (an eight- or nine-digit number following the letter "A" for Alien) only if you have been in deportation or removal proceedings or submitted certain immigration applications, particularly for U.S. lawful permanent residence (a green card).
 If you were in court proceedings or had any applications denied, especially for a reason such as fraud, see a lawyer.

-Your I-94 number may appear on the small white card that you received at the border.
-If you entered the U.S. after April 2013, you may have not received a paper I-94, and can download the needed information from the Customs & Border Protection website.
+For a few people, the I-94 number appears on a small white card that they received upon entry at the border.
+More likely, however, you will have not received a paper I-94, and can download the needed information from the U.S. Customs & Border Protection website.

-For “Current Nonimmigrant status,” write “Out of Status Student.”
-Your “expiration date” will be on Form I-94, and may just be “Duration of Status” (D/S), in which case you would check the box for that.
+For "Current Nonimmigrant status," write "Out of Status Student."
+Your "expiration date" will be on Form I-94, and might just indicate "Duration of Status" (D/S), in which case you would check the box for that.

 Part 2: Application Type

 Part 3: Processing Information

-Question 1: Answer this question even though it seems to mention only extensions.
+Question 1: Answer this even though it seems to mention only extensions.
 Enter the program end date on your latest I-20 form.

 Part 4.
 Additional Information About the Applicant

 Questions 1 and 2: Self-explanatory questions based on the information in your passport and calling for your overseas address.

-When does your passport expire?
-If the expiration date in your passport is within the next six months or less, you should have it renewed.
+Take another look at when your passport expires.
+If it's within the next six months or less, you should have it renewed.
 You can usually do this at a consulate of your home country in the United States.
-If there isn’t a consulate in the city where you’re living, you can locate one by searching the Web for locations in Washington, D.C., Los Angeles, San Francisco or Chicago.
+If there isn't a consulate in the city where you're living, try searching for locations in Washington DC, Los Angeles, San Francisco, or Chicago.